countable-web/open-source-corporation/product/engineering/GIT.md

 # How Countable Uses GIT

 Countable uses [git flow](https://jeffkreeftmeijer.com/git-flow/) for branch naming.
-But, the big problem with Git Flow on its own is it allows (encourages?) feature branches that live more than a day, which cause a whole slew of problems.
+1. `develop` is the main branch developers work on and test.
+1. `master` is the stable branches released to production.
+1. `feature/my-feature-name` feature branches contain your work for up to one day, before being merged back into `develop`.
+1. `hotfix/my-bug-name` hotfix branches are merged into `master` to fix urgent problems in production.

 Our feature branches are owned by a single person and very short-lived, see [trunk based development](https://paulhammant.com/2013/04/05/what-is-trunk-based-development/).
 From the latter:

 > You should do Trunk-Based Development instead of GitFlow and other branching models that feature multiple long-running branches.
 > You can either do a direct to trunk commit/push (v small teams) or a Pull-Request workflow as long as those feature branches are short-lived and the product of a single person.